Lasting Legacy of Jackie Robinson: A Look at the Influence on History

 On April 14, 2013, a new mural of Jackie Robinson by Mike Sullivan was unveiled at Jackie Robinson Stadium.

-2013: Mariano Rivera Last Player to Wear Number 42
+2013: Mariano Rivera Last to Regularly Wear Number 42

-In 2013, Mariano Rivera, who retired at the end of the season, was the last player in Major League Baseball to wear jersey number 42 on a regular basis.
+In 2013, Mariano Rivera of the Yankees retired at the end of the season and was the last player in Major League Baseball to wear jersey number 42 on a regular basis.

-On November 22, 2014, UCLA announced that it would officially retire the number 42 across all university sports, effective immediately, in honor of Jackie Robinson.
+On November 22, 2014, UCLA announced that it would officially retire the number 42 across all university sports, effective immediately, because it had become indelibly identified with him.

 Loading Video...

-On November 19, 2017, a jersey that Jackie Robinson brought home after his rookie season ended in 1947 was sold at auction for $2.05 million.
+On November 19, 2017, a jersey that Jackie Robinson brought home with him after his rookie season ended in 1947 was sold at auction for $2.05 million.

 In 2020, The Athletic ranked Jackie Robinson at number 42 on its "Baseball 100" list, compiled by sportswriter Joe Posnanski.

-In 2021, a bronze statue of Jackie Robinson, created by John Parsons, was installed in Wichita, Kansas by League 42 in McAdams Park.
+In 2021, a bronze statue of Jackie Robinson, created by John Parsons, was installed in Wichita, Kansas by League 42, a youth baseball league, in McAdams Park.

-In 2022, Bill Russell's number 6 was retired by the NBA.
+In 2022, after Jackie Robinson's number 42 was retired in 1997, Bill Russell's number 6 was retired league-wide by the NBA.

-In January 2024, the bronze statue of Jackie Robinson in Wichita, Kansas was stolen and vandalized.
+In January 2024, a bronze statue of Jackie Robinson in Wichita, Kansas, was stolen and vandalized.

 August 5, 2024: Recast Statue Unveiled

-On August 5, 2024, a recast statue of Jackie Robinson was unveiled in Wichita, Kansas, following the vandalism of the original statue.
+On August 5, 2024, a recast statue of Jackie Robinson was unveiled in Wichita, Kansas.

 As of 2025, Jackie Robinson's widow, Rachel Robinson, at 103 years old, remains an officer of the Jackie Robinson Foundation.